Brotherscodes/Cyber_Security_Intrusion_Prevention/README.md

 * Checked or outliers in the dataframe by creating and analyzing visualizations.

-* Explored each visualiaztion for possible errors and anamolies.
+* Explored each visualization for possible errors and anomalies.

-* Seperated data to find the percentage of DDoS data and Benign data.
+* Separated data to find the percentage of DDoS data and Benign data.

 ## Description of Data Analysis phase: